cgreenhalgh/mod_webctimport/readme.txt

 CHANGES
 =======

+- 2011-10-10: add resource redirects to webctimport index, which attempts to import resources one by one.

 - 2011-10-10: replaced window.parent.document.location=... parent redirects with javascript
   function call that should work on IE8 (as well as other browsers).